AhmadMoussa/GORILLA-SUN-BLOG/_posts/2021-09-28-Making-of-Grand-Canyon.md

 createCanvas(wx, wy);
 </code></pre>

 Neat right?
-I've been using this trick to have differently size images when posting to Twitter!
+I've been using this trick to get differently sized images when posting to Twitter!
 And naturally we'll need to account for the different width and height of the canvas and modify the loop that creates the boolean grid:

 <pre><code>bools = []
 for(x = padding; x<wx-padding; x+=spacing){